avardhineni/AILearningCompanion/README.md

 6. Submit your answers for AI evaluation and feedback
 7. Complete the session for progress tracking and parent/teacher reports

+### Using Exam Preparation System
+1. Navigate to the **Exam Preparation** page
+2. Choose from four main features:
+   - **Revision Summaries**: Select subject and chapters to generate AI-powered revision content
+   - **Mock Exams**: Take practice exams with AI-generated questions and automatic scoring
+   - **Priority Topics**: Analyze curriculum to identify high/medium/low priority topics with study time estimates
+   - **Smart Revision**: Get personalized revision recommendations based on your performance
+3. Select your subject from the dropdown menu
+4. Choose specific chapters or leave blank for comprehensive analysis
+5. Click "Continue" to generate AI-powered exam preparation content
+6. Review results, take mock exams, and track your exam readiness progress

 ### Language Support
 - **Hindi subjects**: AI responds in Hindi with educational context, voice reading uses Hindi TTS
 - **Telugu subjects**: AI responds in Telugu with educational context, voice reading uses Telugu TTS